Shield Your Family During a Divorce with Estate Planning

 Divorce can have a significant effect on your estate planning, as all provisions and bequests to the former spouse in the other spouse’s last will are revoked, as well as any power of attorney documents or advance health care directives.
 It is important to take time to revise all relevant documents to avoid unintended results in the future.

-What documents should I update during a Texas divorce?
+What documents should I update after a Texas divorce?

-It is important to update your estate planning documents, such as a will, trust, power of attorney, and beneficiary designations, during divorce proceedings in Texas.
+It is important to update your estate planning documents, such as a will, trust, power of attorney, and beneficiary designations, after divorce proceedings in Texas.

 How can I ensure my children’s financial needs are met after a divorce?